 (d) In the case of Interconnector Owners, Interconnector data, including but not limited to the Availability of Interconnector Filters.

-(e) In relation to each Demand Side Unit, the Demand Side Unit Energy Profile and the Initial Demand Side Unit MW Response Time.
+(e) In relation to each Demand Side Unit, the Demand Side Unit Notice Time and the Demand Side Unit MW Response Time.

 (f) Where there is a System Support Services Agreement in place, the System Support Services which are Available.